Georgetown County DUI Court Process

 2. Pre-Trial Hearings

-• Plea Negotiations: Your attorney will review the evidence and engage in plea negotiations with the prosecutor.
-The goal is to reach a plea agreement that reduces the charges or penalties you face.
+• Plea negotiations: Your attorney may engage in plea negotiations with the prosecutor to potentially reduce the charges or penalties you face.

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of citizens will decide your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge alone makes the decision.
-Your attorney can advise you on which option is best for your case.
+• Jury vs. bench trial: You have the right to a trial by jury.
+In a jury trial, a panel of your peers will decide your guilt or innocence.
+You can also opt for a bench trial, where the judge alone makes the decision.

 Penalties for DUI in Georgetown County, SC